 What Are the Two Most Common Types of Phishing Attacks?

-The most common types of phishing attacks come through emails with messages designed to trick you into giving up your data or downloading malware.
-Voice phishing attacks and SMS phishing, in which criminals attempt the same kind of attack over the phone, are also becoming more common.
+The most common types of phishing attacks come through email, with messages designed to trick you into giving up your data or downloading malware.
+Voice phishing attacks (vishing) and SMS message phishing (smishing) are also becoming more common.